mc68-net/disx/README.md

   This brings the documentation to a state where it's displayed nicely by GitHub/GitLab/etc. It's also used as the base for feature fork branches.

+### Updating `trunk`

+For details of how git-svn works and conversion/import procedures, see [sedoc:git/svn].

+To update the `trunk` branch with the latest commits from the SVN repo, check out this `main` branch and run the `update` script.
+This will set up things and, due to the way that `git svn rebase` works, switch you to the `trunk` branch, which does leave you in a convenient position to examine and push the new commits.

+`update` does not unfortunately yet update release tags, but that's a little complex, requiring either `svn2git` (which has its own problems related to branch naming) or doing some of the extra things that `svn2git` does but `git svn` does not directly do.

 <!-------------------------------------------------------------------->